Our commitment to supporting the community

 Patient/clients served: 150

-Accessible gym and wellness programs for former patients and community members, focusing on improving strength, endurance, and overall health.
+Provides accessible gym and wellness programs to former patients and community members focused on improving strength, endurance, and wellness through exercise programs.

 Adolescent Program